s1obar/random-stuff/designpatterns/README.md

 Usually these jobs just log some basic info.
 In order to see how specific pattern is constructed you need to check the code of course.

+Short design pattern descriptions were taken from ***Geekific*** design pattern tutorials on Youtube.